 Importance of the Pre-trial Period

-Over 90% of criminal cases are resolved before trial; in federal cases, that number is as high as 97%.
-So, the pre-trial phase is by far the most important phase of a criminal case.
-It's the period before trial that ultimately shapes the outcome of the case.
+The pre-trial phase is by far the most important phase of a criminal case and ultimately shapes the outcome of the case.

-The pre-trial phase is bounded by several constitutional protections that prevent abuse by the government.
+The court appearances during the pre-trial and trial phase must adhere to several constitutional protections that prevent abuse by the government.
 The defense team can:

-- Object in pre-trial motions to certain items of evidence (such as witnesses or confessions) and prevent their admission at trial,
+- Object in pre-trial motions to particular items of evidence, such as witnesses or confessions, to prevent their admission at trial

 - Share favorable (exculpatory) evidence with the prosecution that tends to exonerate the accused

-- Sharing mitigating circumstances that might cause the prosecutor to be more lenient (for example, a history of mental illness or reduced cognitive capacity)
+- Share mitigating circumstances that might cause the prosecutor to be more lenient, such as a history of mental illness or reduced cognitive capacity

-- Negotiate for reduced charges or lighter punishment
+- Negotiate a guilty plea for reduced charges or lighter punishment

 More than 90% of criminal cases get resolved via plea bargain before trial.
 In federal cases, that number is as high as 97% for plea agreements.